fabibec/DL-Challenge/README.md

 ## Generative model

-For the generative model i build different variations of Variational Autoencoders and Generative Adversarial Networks.
+For the generative model I build different variations of Variational Autoencoders and Generative Adversarial Networks.

 ## Sources